brown-band/website/pages/scripts/2018-2019/fall/penn.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that knows that the powder on Tastykake donuts is like 70% cornstarch, it’s the Brown University "but go off I guess" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that knows that the powder on Tastykake donuts is like 70% cornstarch, it’s the Brown University “but go off I guess” BANNNDDDDDDDDDDD!

 It’s battle of the cities that start with P today, folks, as we play the University of Pennsylvania.
 And it’s Halloweekend, the only thing spookier than how late the SEPTA runs.
 We’ve got our costumes, but we heard you’ve got something even eerier – a whole research center devoted to ghosts!
 The Penn Ghost Project combines ghastly workings from archaeology, art history, religious studies, and nursing and medicine; we would hope the medical students would be more interested in preventing ghosts than documenting them though.